ntnhut/LeetSolve/docs/source/Dynamic_Programming/368_Largest_Divisible_Subset.md

 [8,4,2,1,]
 ```

-This solution uses dynamic programming with {index}`memoization` to efficiently find the largest divisible subset of a given set of numbers.
+This solution uses dynamic programming with {index}`memoization` to find the largest divisible subset of a given set of numbers.

 The `largestDivisibleSubsetOf` function recursively computes the largest divisible subset starting from a particular index `i` in the sorted array `nums`.
 It memoizes the computed subsets in an unordered map `_map` to avoid redundant computations.
-By iteratively calling `largestDivisibleSubsetOf` for each index `i` in the sorted array and updating the `answer` with the largest subset found so far, the `largestDivisibleSubset` function efficiently computes the largest divisible subset of the input array `nums`.
+By iteratively calling `largestDivisibleSubsetOf` for each index `i` in the sorted array and updating the `answer` with the largest subset found so far, the `largestDivisibleSubset` function computes the largest divisible subset of the input array `nums`.

 This approach optimizes the computation by avoiding repeated calculations and leveraging dynamic programming techniques to efficiently explore the solution space.